THIS IS A DEMO STORE, YOU WON'T BE CHARGED. U:Test P:funkytest111@

 • 2.
 Create and set a homepage as a static page in WordPress reading options.

 • 3.
-Set discourage search engines in WordPress reading options.
+Set discourage search engines in WordPress reading options to prevent backend being indexed.

 • 4.
 Whitelabel and hardening – secure login options.